Real estate accounting: a guide for Canadian property businesses

 Choose the right accounting software

 Cloud-based accounting software simplifies real estate accounting by automating routine tasks and giving you real-time visibility into your finances.
-Spreadsheets can't handle the complexity of multiple properties, varied income streams, and commission-based payroll.
+Cloud-based accounting software handles the complexity of multiple properties, varied income streams, and commission-based payroll far better than spreadsheets.

 The right software helps you:

-Look for software that connects with property management tools.
+Look for software that connects with property management tools and uses automation to handle repetitive tasks like bank reconciliation and invoice reminders.
 When your systems work together, you'll spend less time on admin and more time growing your business.

 Learn more about accounting software for real estate.